gijslaarman/web-design-1920/README.md

 ---

-### Creating your own transcript
+## Creating your own transcript
+I've created a little javascript engine that loads up the JSON file and renders it into a podcast.
+You can easily create your own.
+The engine will take in consideration:

+- The amount of words there are and how long it needs to wait for the next message to show based on a variable.
+The standard is 200ms per word (WIP: but in the control panel you can adjust the wordspeed by a 50ms interval, based on users preference).
+- Pause the podcast at any time if you wanna re-read a section again.
+- Choose between 3 different type of blocks you can use:
+    - A message
+    - A pause
+    - An image/gif.
+- Easily add hosts to your podcast.

-All the data is super easy to adjust.
+Take a look at the example.
+All the data is super easy to adjust, and I'm sure you understand it directly.
 An example is in the [podcast.json](https://github.com/gijslaarman/web-design-1920/blob/master/podcast.json).

 Edit it to your liking and the engine will take care of the rest ;).
-Just put the blocks in chronological order.
+Disclaimer: Put the blocks in chronological order (top to bottom).

 Current working blocks:
 ```json